Sexual consent is defined as a clear, knowing and voluntary agreement to engage in sexual activity.

-Consent is an agreement between participants to engage in sexual activity.
 Section 74 of the Sexual Offences Act 2003 states that someone consents to vaginal, anal or oral penetration only if they agree by choice to that penetration and have the freedom and capacity to make that choice.
+Consent can be withdrawn at any time during sexual activity and each time activity occurs.

 Capacity means being able to make your own decisions and communicate them.
 It means that if someone is asleep, unconscious, under the influence of drugs or too drunk, then they don’t have the capacity to agree to sex.
 Any sexual act with that person would be considered as sexual assault.
 People with learning disabilities or severe mental health problems might also not have the capacity to agree to sex.